[Worn] Merz b. Schwanen - Sizing and Shrink Tests

 SUMMARY

-Overall, we found the shirts to reliably shrink 1.5-2” in overall length, and depending on the specific style, 0.25 – 1” in width immediately after wash.
-However, after wearing in the shirts the width tended to stretch back out a L. What that means is that most people should size up one due to the potential shrinkage in the width and definitely length; however, for those who may want a tight fitting shirt, or who may be in-between sizes (i.e. you typically wear a M, but it runs slightly large and going to a S would be too small for you), then you could stay TTS and go with your typical M in this case (exception is for the 2M15 striped tees).
+Overall, we found the shirts to reliably shrink 1.5-2” in overall length when using machine wash and machine dry, and depending on the specific style, 0.25 – 1” in width immediately after wash.
+However, after wearing in the shirts, they typically stretched back out to the original width.
+For machine dry and hang-dry, you’ll get much less shrinkage.
+What that means is that most people should size up one due to the potential shrinkage in the width and definitely length; however, for those who may want a tight fitting shirt, or who may be in-between sizes (i.e. you typically wear a M, but it runs slightly large and going to a S would be too small for you), then you could stay TTS and go with your typical M in this case (exception is for the two-thread tees such as the 2M15 and 215 tees as they are more structured and less stretchy).

 Lastly, as we mention on the Merz product pages, due to the irregularities in loopwheeled fabrics, there will be slight variations in the measurements even within the same size and across same styles but different colors.
-We are always happy to measure a specific size for you to ensure you get the exact fitting shirt you want, or if there a larger size within the same size, etc.
+We are always happy to measure a specific size for you to ensure you get the exact fitting shirt you want, or if there a larger size within the same size, but in general we have not found the differences to be significant enough to warrant sizing up/down from your regular size.

 See our entire Merz b.
 Schwanen collection at our store here.
 If you don’t see your size in stock, e-mail us for an estimate.